yinqianye/The-Modding-Tree/docs/buyables.md

 - title: **optional**. displayed at the top in a larger font.
 It can also be a function that returns updating text.

 - cost(): cost for buying the next buyable.
-Can have an optional argument "x" to calculate the cost of the x+1th purchase. (x is a `Decimal`).
+Can have an optional argument "x" to calculate the cost of the x+1th purchase. (x is a `OmegaNum`).
     Can return an object if there are multiple currencies.

 - effect(): **optional**.
 A function that calculates and returns the current values of bonuses of this buyable.
 Can have an optional argument "x" to calculate the effect of having x of the buyable..